ziyilin/graal/docs/reference-manual/languages/ruby/options.md

 ### Unlisted Ruby switches

-MRI has some extra Ruby switches which are aren't normally listed in help output but are documented in the Ruby manual page.
+MRI has some extra Ruby switches which are are not listed in help output but are documented in the Ruby manual page.

 ```
   -Xdirectory     cd to directory before executing your script (same as -C)